 Tuning your balisong

-With prolonged flipping your Glidr balisong will develop increasing handle play.
+With prolonged flipping your Glidr balisong may develop increasing handle play.
 When this handle play becomes more than you like it's time to tune your balisong.
 If this is happening regularly, it may be time to reapply threadlocker.

-Tuning a balisong is a matter of delicately tightening the pivot screws just enough so that the handles can swing freely without binding, while at the same time not having excessive handle play.
+Tuning a washer only balisong is a matter of delicately tightening the pivot screws just enough so that the handles can swing freely without binding, while at the same time not having excessive handle play.

 To tune your Glidr balisong you will require a Torx T10 driver.
 One handle at a time, slowly tighten the pivot screw in small increments, checking handle swing after each small increment.
 Continue tightening until you just notice the handle is not swinging completely freely, then undo the screw by one small increment until it swings freely again.
 Now your pivot is tuned correctly and you can move on to the second handle.